Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Preliminaries

 where $u_{f}(x,t):=-\log\p_{\delta_{x}}\left(e^{-\langle f,X_{t}\rangle}\right)$ is the unique non-negative locally bounded solution to the integral equation

-We refer to the process described above as a $(P_{t},\phi^{L},\phi^{NL})$-superprocess.
-It is known from \cite{DGL} that the $(P_{t},\phi^{L},\phi^{NL})$-superprocess can be constructed as the high density limit of some specific non-local branching particle systems, where whenever a particle dies at a point $x\in E$, it gives birth to a random number of offspring in $E$ according to some probability kernels from $E$ to the space of integer-valued finite measures on $E$, and the offspring then start to move from their locations of birth.
+We refer to the process described above as a $(\mathfrak{S}_{t},\phi^{L},\phi^{NL})$-superprocess.
+Such a process is defined in \cite{Li} via its log-Laplace functional.
+Another usual way of constructing the $(\mathfrak{S}_{t},\phi^{L},\phi^{NL})$-superprocess is as the high intensity limit of a sequence of branching particle systems, where whenever a particle dies, it chooses from two different branching types: the local branching type (when the particle dies at $x$, it is replaced by a random number of offspring situated at $x$), and the non-local branching type (when the particle dies, it gives birth to a random number of particles in $E$, and the offspring then start to move from their locations of birth).
+We refer to \cite{Li,DGL} for such a construction.

 We define for $x\in E$,